Alexa Shabecoff, Assistant Dean for Public Service

 Advising areas: International; Federal Government.

-Linda Braden, Program Coordinator, joined us from the University of Montana’s Office of International Programs, where she served as Media Information Specialist and Assistant to the Director and before that, as Study Abroad Coordinator.
+Linda Braden, Program Coordinator and Communications Administrator, joined us from the University of Montana’s Office of International Programs, where she served as Media Information Specialist and Assistant to the Director and before that, as Study Abroad Coordinator.
 Linda has a BA in International Affairs from Xavier University and an MA in International Studies and Latin American Studies from Ohio University, where she worked as a Graduate Assistant in the Latin American Studies Program.
 She enjoys practicing Aikido and yoga, gardening, traveling, cooking, biking, and hiking.

 Andrew Celis, Public Service Venture Fund Program Coordinator, joined OPIA from Neighborhood Housing Services of Chicago, a non-profit affordable housing agency where he focused on housing policy as well as service delivery.
 Andrew holds a BA in History & International Studies from Northwestern University as well as a Certificate in Non-Profit Management from the Kellogg School of Management.
 Andrew enjoys spending time with family, cooking with his wife, mountaineering, biking, exploring New England and has a passion for learning.